-In today’s digital landscape, businesses rely heavily on the integrity and availability of their data.
-The backup of your servers is no longer optional; it's essential for business continuity and data protection.
+Businesses rely heavily on the integrity and availability of their data.
+And the backup of your servers is essential for business continuity and data loss prevention.

 Whether you're running a small business, managing data for a larger organization, or offering managed services, understanding how to effectively back up your (or your customers’) servers can save you from costly downtime and data loss.